-The purpose of this site is to:
+The purposes of this site are to:

 - Serve as an archival site for the Project Discovery of Alexandria Board

 - Feature events involving students such as workshops & tours

 - Showcase events such as Walkathons & Legacy Fundraising

 - Allow immediate access to the history & actions PDAAB since 2010

 - Highlight contributions made by members and students

 - Embed videos and photos of specific events

 The goals and guiding principles of the Project Discovery of Alexandria Advisory Board (PDAAB) are to: 1). raise funds; 2). promote community involvement; and 3). foster positive public relations for the Project Discovery of Alexandria Program (PDA).

 What is Project Discovery of Alexandria?